 Stine Marie Fischer made her debut at Oper Stuttgart in 2014 in Rihm’s Jakob Lenz, followed by the title role in Bizet’s Carmen, Stubenmädchen in Boesman’s Der Reigen, Bradamante in Handel’s Alcina, Dryade in Strauss’ Ariadne auf Naxos, Annina in Strauss’ Der Rosenkavalier, Pollina in Tchaikovsky’s Queen of Spades, as well as Maddalena in Verdi’s Rigoletto.
-In May 2021, she will make her role debut as Holofernes in Vivaldi’s Juditha triumphans, followed by her first Mary in Wagner’s Der fliegende Holländer in June 2021.
+In June 2021, she will make her debut at Semperoper Dresden.
 Her debut at Festival d’Aix-en-Provence was canceled due to Covid-19.

 At Oper Frankfurt, Stine Marie Fischer was a guest since 2010 singing in Mozart’s Die Zauberflöte, Reimann’s Gespenstersonate, Strauss‘ Ariadne auf Naxos, Wagner’s Walküre and Verdi’s Rigoletto.
 The German contralto made her debuts at L’Opéra Monte Carlo in 2013, Théâtre Royal de la Monnaie in Brussels (2015), Deutsche Oper am Rhein, Düsseldorf-Duisburg, and Staatsoper Berlin (2017).
 In 2019, she returned to Théâtre Royal de la Monnaie for Rimski-Korsakov’s Skazka o Tsare Saltane.
 She worked with producers including Andrea Breth, Brigitte Fassbaender, Nicola Hümpel, Armin Petras, Axel Ranisch, Dmitri Tcherniakov, Jossi Wieler.

 Stine Marie Fischer was soloist in Bach’s St. John Passion (Stuttgarter’s Bachwoche ) and has sung Beethoven’s Symphony N° 9 (Japan), Handel’s Messiah as well as Mozart’s Coronation Mass at Festival Mecklenburg-Vorpommern.
 In 2014, Stine Marie Fischer made her Japan debut and performed at Elbphilharmonie in Hamburg in 2019.
 She took part in world-premiéres in Cap d’Ail (South France), Lyon, Frankfurt, Göttingen and Leipzig.
 In March 2022, she will sing Mahler’s Symphony N° 2 for the first time.